Claresimba20/Data_analytics_project/README.md

 3. Under 5 mortality:Indicates child survival and reflects the outcome of child health interventions, nutrition, and access to healthcare.
 4. HIV Prevalednce:Reflects the actual health status of the population — the percentage of people living with HIV.

+## Classification of the indicators
+### Health outcomes
+1. Life expectancy
+2. Under 5 mortality
+3. Maternal mortality
+4. HIV prevalence
+### Health System Indicators
+1. Health expenditure per capita
+2. Measles immunization rate
+3. Antenatal Care Coverage
+4. Births attended by skilled staff
+### Demographic indicators
+1. Population Growth Rate
+2. Total population
+3. Birth rate
+### Socioeconomic indicators
+1. GDP per capita
+2. Urban population percentage
+3. Adult literacy rate

 ## Problem Statement
 Despite improvements in healthcare access and outcomes across Sub-Saharan Africa, data gaps and limited integration of health statistics hinder evidence-based decision-making.
 Policymakers and researchers often struggle to integrate data from multiple sources to uncover relationships between factors like health expenditure, immunization coverage, and child mortality.
 This project addresses the problem by developing a data-driven framework that integrates health data from multiple open APIs, cleans and analyzes the datasets, and visualizes patterns to provide actionable insights on health progress and disparities across the region.

-## Area of study-why Sub-Saharan Africa?
+## Area of study
-Sub-Saharan Africa (SSA) was chosen because:
-- It bears a disproportionate burden of global disease and mortality.
-- Countries share similar socioeconomic and health system challenges, allowing for comparative analysis.
-- SSA is often treated as a distinct region in global health reporting, making it an ideal case study for health disparities and SDG 3 (Good Health and Well-being).
+## One continent,two realities: Why Sub-Saharan Africa Deserves Focused Analysis
+Africa is home to 1.4 billion people spread across 54 countries, but the continent is far from uniform.
+There are stark differences in economic development, healthcare systems, and disease burden between the Northern, Southern, Eastern, and Western regions.
+While North Africa has relatively advanced healthcare infrastructure, higher GDP, and lower disease burden, Sub-Saharan Africa (SSA) continues to face disproportionate health challenges.
+Sub-Saharan Africa accounts for over 65% of global maternal deaths, more than 50% of HIV infections, and the world’s highest under-5 mortality rate.
+These contrasts make it vital to study SSA as a distinct region rather than blending it into a continental average that hides inequalities.
+## Analytical Justification — Why SSA Needs Its Own Focus
+1. Health Inequalities:Averaging health data for all of Africa conceals regional disparities.
+For example, North Africa’s life expectancy exceeds 70 years, while several SSA nations are below 60.
+2. Policy relevance:Most international health programs (WHO, UNICEF, Global Fund) treat SSA as a unique operational region because it faces similar socioeconomic and epidemiological realities.
+3. Development gaps:SSA countries share lower income levels, weaker healthcare systems, and higher dependency on external aid — making comparative analysis across SSA more meaningful.
+4. Data Consistency:Many global health datasets (e.g., World Bank’s “region=SSF”) are structured specifically for SSA, allowing cleaner, more consistent API retrieval and analysis.
+5. Research Impact:By isolating SSA, we can develop targeted insights and recommendations that directly address the needs of the region — instead of generalizing across an entire continent.

 ## Objectives
 ### Main Objective
 To explore and analyze key health indicators and outcomes across Sub-Saharan Africa using open-source APIs and data visualization tools.